Old Town’s Best Coffee Spots

 Tianguez means shopping center in the pre-Columbian náhuatl language, and this particular one is found right across the plaza from Casa Gangotena.
 It is a marketplace selling fair trade artisan crafts – ideal for gifts and souvenirs.
 But much like traditional markets, Tianguez is also the place the food, drink, and rest.
 With a menu serving up hearty Ecuadorian cuisine, with all the soups, stews, sticky pork, and sweet potato, the center also has a cafeteria serving lighter bites with coffee, juices made of local tropical fruits, and pastries.
 To cap it off, the cafe has lovely views of Plaza San Francisco, one of the most iconic hubs in Quito.

 Café del Teatro

 Plaza de Teatro

 With its seats and tables set out al fresco on the plaza, Café del Teatro has a distinctively European vibe.
-It’s tucked into the corner of Plaza Teatro, next to the pastel-coloured Teatro Variedades – ideally placed to watch the comings-and-goings of the bustling square, from the street performers and vendors, to the punters waiting to enter the grand Teatro Sucre, perhaps to see an international pop star or opera performance (and if you’re going to see a show yourself, even better).
-As well as top-notch coffee, the café serves wine, beer and cocktails as well as modern, tapas-style bites – ideal if you need to wolf something down in the interval of a performance.
+It’s tucked into the corner of Plaza Teatro, next to the pastel-colored Teatro Variedades – ideally placed to watch the comings and goings of the bustling square, from the street performers and vendors to the punters waiting to enter the grand Teatro Sucre, and if you’re going to see a show yourself, even better.
+As well as the best coffee in Quito, the café serves wine, beer, cocktails, and modern, tapas-style bites – ideal if you need to eat something in the interval of a performance.